OrangeUtan/babelbox/README.md

 ```

 ## Directory source
-We a two `.csv` files containing translations:
+We have two `.csv` files containing translations:
 ```
 resourcepack
 ⠇